 And there were harvest suppers at Ballagrainey in the trees.

-When the greyfaced winter came and the built the hearthside flame
+When the greyfaced winter came and we built the hearthside flame

 With gorse bonds gathered daily ere the twigs began to freeze;

 We sat beside the fire

 The old Christmas carols in Ballagrainey in the trees.